AdobeDocs/campaign-standard-learn.en/help/integrations/track-the-success-of-your-deliveries-in-analytics.md

 exl-id: babe7b9f-c198-4358-ba3a-91fabf584f9b
 badgeIntegration: label="Integration" type="positive"
 ---
-# Track the success of your deliveries in Adobe Analytics
+# Track the success of your Campaign Standard deliveries in Adobe Analytics

 Learn how to configure the Campaign Standard and Analytics integration.
 Understand how to build a report in Analytics using data received from Campaign Standard and which KPIs are available.